The Berkshire Courthouse is a disused courthouse located in the northeast United States. It is slated for rehabilitation into apartments and retail.

 In March 2015, the city reached an agreement to sell the former Berkshire Courthouse to Brady Sullivan Properties of New Hampshire for $1.2 million.
 2 3 The state and city planned to split the proceeds.
 Brady Sullivan placed a deposit of $120,000 on the property.
 1

-The real estate company proposed converting the building into 15 market rate apartments and 3,000 square-feet of retail space.
-1 2 3 Brady Sullivan indicated there was no plan to seek public funding for the project, instead seeking historic tax credits for the rehabilitation of the building.
+The real estate company proposed converting the building into 15 market rate apartments and 3,000 square feet of retail space.
+1 2 3 Brady Sullivan indicated there was no plan to seek public funding for the project, instead of seeking historic tax credits for the rehabilitation of the building.
 2 3 But in December 2016, the company unexpectedly pulled out of the deal.
 1

 In June 2017, it was announced that Trinity Financial of Boston was acquiring the former courthouse from the city for $1.3 million.
 1 4 Trinity proposed converting the complex into 125 residential units at a cost of $53 million.
 The building will also contain a “destination retail anchor.”
 4 Half of the units would be market rate while the others would be workforce housing with a “creative economy focus.”
 1 4